phenosense-ciat/Module-image/README.md

-# Installing OPEN CV in Raspbian Stretch Lite on Raspberry Pi
+# Installing OPENCV in Raspbian Stretch Lite on Raspberry Pi

 Based in the next link (1): https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/ and in the next link (2): http://raspberrypiprogramming.blogspot.com.co/2014/08/change-prompt-color-in-bash.html

 The next is way to install OpenCV without virtual environment it is based in the link (2)

+require "Installing"

 ### Generic stuff